Books Bring People Together.

 Community Read

 We’re lucky to be located near two unique public educational institutions – the Mississippi University for Women and the Mississippi School for Mathematics and Science – and we joined forces with them to bring MUW’s recommended reading for incoming students beyond the gates of campus to the greater community, along with the Columbus-Lowndes Public Library and the City of Columbus.
-We donated over 200 copies of How the Word is Passed by Clint Smith to students, faculty, and local readers.
+We’ve been a part of the 2023 program for Clint Smith’s How the Word Is Passed and the 2024 program for Alejandra Campoverdi’s First Gen, including book giveaways and events on and off campus.

 Podcast Conversations

 We want to connect the brightest minds in literature today with rural and remote communities, so we launched the Friendly City Books Podcast to close the gap.
-In 2023, we featured 20 established and emerging writers for lively and thought-provoking discussions.
+We’ve featured nearly 50 established and emerging writers for lively and thought-provoking discussions.

 Contact us.